reinh/batunit/README.md

 * A non-executable file is **pending**
 * An executable file that exits 0 is **pass**
 * An executable file that exits non-0 is **fail**

+Any output from the test files to `stdout` or `stderr` is captured as the failure message.

 ## EXAMPLES